leotrs/erdos/content/measures/measures.md

 the degree holds information about each node's importance and the density helps differentiate between sparse and dense graphs.

-## Problem
+## Challenge

 Before introducing new graph measures, we are going to acquire some experience with using the adjacency matrix to compute them.

-For this problem, you need to read a file that contains the adjacency matrix of an undirected graph and compute the graph measures we already know.
+For this challenge, you need to read a file that contains the adjacency matrix of an undirected graph and compute the graph measures we already know.